AVSystem/Anjay/doc/sphinx/source/Compiling_client_applications.rst

 Alternative build systems
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+If Anjay itself has been compiled using CMake, flags necessary for other build systems can be
-For other build systems, necessary flags can be retrieved using :code:`cmake` command:
+retrieved using :code:`cmake` command:

 .. code-block:: bash